psongpin/FCC-Camper-Leaderboard/README.md

 ## Free Code Camp - Camper Leaderboard

-buit with React and SASS.
+built with React and SASS.